Why are companies still using Windows Workflow Foundation (WF) when it has been deprecated?

 How to Prepare for Microservices

-- Have a discussion within the development team the pros and cons of removing workflow from the development process.
+- Have a discussion within the development team about the pros and cons of removing workflow from the development process.
 Is microservice an option worthy of pursuing?
 How comfortable is the team?
 How much training will be needed?

 - Research more on microservices, learning of their specific use cases in your field.
 Try to get a sense of how your organization would like to build the project and what needs it would fulfill.